 Virtual colonoscopy uses a CT exam to create high-resolution images of the colon.
 It is used to detect polyps and cancer in the colon.

 This exam can be used as a screening option for colon cancer.
-Colon cancer screening is recommended for men and women 50 years of age or older.
 A benefit of this screening is that it doesn't require sedation.
 Patients are able to drive after the exam and return to their daily routine after the exam.
 Using state-of-the-art CAT scan imaging, you avoid the risks, pain and inconvenience associated with conventional colonoscopy.
 Virtual Colonoscopy is as accurate as conventional colonoscopy for the detection of polyps 10 mm and larger and can identify polyps as small as 3 to 4 mm.

 CT Virtual Colonoscopy is now a covered screening by several insurances, including BCBS of MN, Medica and Cigna.
 Check with your insurance company for your coverage.